No-one-important/Parallel-Mandelbrot-Set/README.md

 # Parallel-Mandelbrot-Set
 A parallel implementation of the Mandlebrot Set construction

-The analysis of speedup can be found at docs/, but it is in Bulgarian only <br>
+The analysis of speedup can be found at the `docs/` directory, but it is in Bulgarian language only <br>
+## Prerequisites
+A Golang version compatible with `1.15`

 ## How to run
 `go run main.go -g=<granularity> -p=<parallelism>`, where p is the amount of goroutines that will be started by the program and g is the number of tasks per thread.